scylladb/scylladb/docs/protocols.md

 dropped by Scylla in the future as well, so it is not recommended for new applications.

-By default scylla listens to the Thirft protocol on port 9160, which can be configured via the `rpc_port` configuration option.
+By default scylla listens to the Thrift protocol on port 9160, which can be configured via the `rpc_port` configuration option.
 Again, this confusing name was used for backward-compatibility with Cassandra's configuration files.
 Cassandra used the term "rpc" because Apache Thrift is a remote procedure